VenketeshPanda/IOFactoryAssignment2/README.md

 Intuition:

--> When I first approached the problem, I thought of going with the greedy approach.
-Taking the property which has the highest earnings in a given time.
-But under some conditions it failed.
+-> Initially, I considered a greedy approach, where I would select the property with the highest earnings within a given time frame.
+However, this approach proved ineffective under certain conditions.

--> So, I thought of trying out all the combinations of the properties and come up with the solution which gave the maximum earnings.
+-> I then decided to explore a different strategy: trying out all possible combinations of properties to find the one that yielded the maximum earnings.

--> I came up with the recursive approach to solve this problem.
-(Solution 1)
+-> I developed a recursive approach to solve the problem (Solution 1).
+The solution being: I pick a property(Add the earnings of the property to the total sum) if the time taken to build is <= the timeUnit given, and similarly move on to the next one.
+And I don't pick one property and move on to next one, and at the end we take the max of both of them.
+Doing this recursively will give equal chance to all the properties whose time is <= given timeUnit.

--> Here I have given the recursive solution and then improved the space complexity by using dynamic programming.
-(Solution 2)
+-> Afterward, I further optimized the space complexity by implementing dynamic programming (Solution 2).

--> I have added both the solutions in Solution 1 and Solution 2 files.
-Solution 2 being the most optimal with **_TC:O(N*timeUnit)_** and **_SC:O(N*timeUnit)_**
+-> I've documented both solutions in separate files, with Solution 2 being the most efficient, offering a time complexity of O(N*timeUnit) and a space complexity of O(N*timeUnit).

+-> We can even cut down the space from O(N*timeUnit)+O(N) to O(N*timeUnit) by using tabulation.
+Since we have a fixed number of elements in our,i.e. 3(Theatre, Pub, Commercial Park), the space complexity stays to be constant.